Cloud-Native Architecture: What It Means and What It Costs

 });

-The idea behind IaC is that your infrastructure is defined in code files that live in version control alongside your application.
+IaC fixes that by putting infrastructure definitions in version-controlled code files alongside the application itself.
 You review changes in PRs.
-You apply them through a pipeline.
-If something breaks, you revert the commit.
+Apply them through a pipeline.
+Something goes wrong โ revert the commit.
+Your entire environment becomes reproducible.

 resource "aws_ecs_service" "api" {